symbol/symbol-sdk-typescript-javascript/README.md

 ## Important Notes

+### Dragon Network Compatibility (catapult-server@0.4.0.1)

+Due to a network upgrade with [catapult-server@dragon](https://github.com/nemtech/catapult-server/releases/tag/v0.4.0.1) version, **it is recommended to use this package's 0.10.0 version and upwards in order to use this package with Dragon versioned networks**.

 The upgrade to this SDK's [version v0.12.0](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.12.0) is mandatory for **dragon compatibility**.

 [version v0.11.6](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.11.6) is the latest locked version for **cow compatibility**.